kwu3568/kwu3568.github.io/README.md

-# My Personal Website Hosted on Github Pages
+# Personal Website

+This is my personal website created with React and hosted on GH pages.